MichelleLCK/CytoMAD/README.md

 The BeGAN_GPU virtual enviroment is ready for training and testing.

 ## 7 lung Cancer Cell Lines Dataset
+The 7 lung cancer cell lines dataset is uploaded in this repository.
+It is used as an demonstration on batch removal and image contrast conversion of the beGAN model.

+**7 Lung Cancer Cell Lines BF and QPI Images**

+There are in total of 7 types of lung cancer cells (i.e. H69, H358, H520, H526, H1975, H2170 and HCC827).
+All the data were collected on 7 days using [multi-ATOM setup](https://doi.org/10.1002/jbio.201800479), giving 3 batches per cell lines.
+Both single-cell brightfield and quantitative phase images (QPI) were collected.

+For training and testing the beGAN model, the data were separated into "Train", "Valid" and "Test" set, each of them containing 1000, 1000 and 7000 cells respectively.
+Data was uploaded in `.mat` format with brightfield images in `_BF.mat` and QPI in `_QPI.mat`.
+The images are stored in format of `ImageHeight * ImageWidth * NoOfCells` with a field of view of 45μm.

 ## Training the BeGAN Model